 Access to the mine will be from Tree Nursery Road via the Anderson Road turnoff on Highway 17, approximately 2.5 km west of the village of Wabigoon.
 The final 2.5 km northern section of Tree Nursery Road will be closed to public use at the mine entrance security gate.
 This effectively eliminates public use of the site circulation road network (Figure 3.11-1).
-This network will also include a number of stream crossings, as described in Section 3.8.
+This network will also include a number of stream crossings as defined in Section 3.8.
+Consequently, neither parking nor the internal site circulation road network is expected to impact Highway 17 operation.